COVESA/iot-event-analytics/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to IoT Event Analytics and its packages, which are hosted in the [Bosch.IO Analytics](https://github.com/GENIVI/iot-event-analytics) on GitHub.
+The following is a set of guidelines for contributing to IoT Event Analytics and its packages, which are hosted on GitHub [https://github.com/GENIVI/iot-event-analytics](https://github.com/GENIVI/iot-event-analytics).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table Of Contents